Frequently Asked Questions

 How will I know if I win a prize?

 The draw takes place each Friday.
-Once the draw has taken place, winners are notified by phone and then confirmed by email, and the winners’ names and winning lottery numbers are published on our website, on our smartphone app and in the RAF News.
+Once the draw has taken place, winners are notified by email and where possible, by phone.
+The winners’ names and winning lottery numbers are published on our website and on social media.
 We will only ever notify the winner themselves and will not leave messages with anyone else, including your work colleagues or family regarding a lottery win.

 How do I claim my prize?

-If you are a winner, we will contact you directly to arrange payment of your winnings.
-For winners who pay to play by Direct Debit we will seek to make payment of your winnings by direct credit to your bank account details used for your Direct Debit payments.
-This allows us to ensure your winnings are quickly and securely received, however if you would prefer payment to be made via another method then please advise us following notification of your win.
+If you are a winner, we will make payment of your winnings by direct credit to the bank account details used for your Direct Debit payments.
+This allows us to ensure your winnings are quickly and securely received.

 Who can play?

-Anyone who is currently serving in the RAF or who has, at any time, served in the RAF can play the RAF Sports Lottery.
-Unfortunately we are currently unable to accept individuals from University Air Squadron, Air Cadets (Air Training Corp or Combined Cadet Force) or Civil Servants for play.
+Anyone who is currently serving in the RAF (including all Reserve forces) or who has, at any time, served in the RAF can play the RAF Sports Lottery.
+Unfortunately we are currently unable to accept individuals from University Air Squadron (unless a Volunteer Reserve), Air Cadets (Air Training Corp or Combined Cadet Force) or Civil Servants for play, unless they have formerly served within the RAF.

 How much are tickets?